Clotting Factor Replacement for Hemophilia

 How Well It Works

 Inhibitors.
-Some people develop antibodies to the injected clotting factor.
+Some people develop antibodies to the injected clotting factors.
 These antibodies are called inhibitors.
 If you develop inhibitors, the usual forms of clotting factors may not effectively prevent or stop bleeding.
 Children are more likely to develop inhibitors than adults.

 What To Think About